Annuity vs. Pension: Which is Right For You?

 Reach out to one of Annuity.com’s trusted insurance agents for more information on how you can lay the groundwork for a more secure financial future.

-About Cardenas Charles
+About Charles Cardenas

 Charles Cardenas’s philosophy and that of the RPS Retirement Planning Systems of South Texas act in the client’s best interest.
 His clientele includes healthcare professionals, state and federal employees, business owners, and blue-collar workers.
 Charles understands that his clients are concerned about protecting their hard-earned assets and are extremely worried about possibly running out of money during their retirement years.
 RPS’s goal is for every client and their families to have sufficient income during retirement and to pass on family assets to the next generation efficiently through proper estate planning.